 Historical Timeline

-Thousands of years ago |
+For thousands of years |

 Late 1700s |

-Europeans started to enter the area by boat to hunt seals. |
+Europeans began entering the area by boat to hunt seals. |

 1798 |